OrchardCMS/OrchardDoc/docs/Documentation/Compilation-Configuration-and-Language-Support.markdown

     <add key="aspnet:RoslynCompilerLocation" value="..\..\bin\roslyn" />
 </appSettings>
 ```
-This also means that each of those projects have an implicit dependency on Orchard.Web, but Orchard.Web is the de facto starting point of an Orchard application - you can use a customized Web project too, of course, but that can be set up to benefit from all this by making same changes its csproj and Web.config as detailed above.
+This also means that each of those projects have an implicit dependency on Orchard.Web, but Orchard.Web is the de facto starting point of an Orchard application.
+You can use a customized Web project too, of course, but that can be set up to benefit from all this by making the same changes to its csproj and Web.config as detailed above.

 #### Usage